flyingmothman/bionlp/README.md

 `--test`: indicates that the test data should also be used to evaluate the models(other than the validation data).

 - As soon as it starts, `train.py` will prompt the user to select an experiment.
 Select `social_dis_ner_experiment` from the menu.

+## Preprocessing
+`preprocess.py` is the main script for preprocessing raw data.